 2) Education for Women

 Education is one of the most powerful catalysts for lifting someone out of poverty.
 It empowers individuals, improves quality of life and provides opportunity.
-Humble Hilo, in partnership with World Link Partners, supports projects that empower women and families through a variety of trainings and educational services.
+Humble Hilo, in partnership with The Humble Village, supports projects that empower women and families through a variety of trainings and educational services.
 Providing women with knowledge and trainings creates a ripple effect that not only has an influence on their immediate family and community, but has shown to transform impoverished societies on a large scale.

 A Health and Education Center has been established as a center to provide a variety of educational resources and trainings for women and families.
 This Center opened January, 2016 and is the result of endless hours of dreams, work, and effort.
 The Health and Nutrition Center is not only where food distribution for malnourished children occurs, but it also provides many services to hundreds of families living in extreme poverty from 207 villages in the remote areas of Alta Verapaz, Guatemala.
 The Center is a permanent multi-use center that focuses on creating long-term changes among the people living in these areas.
 One of the main functions utilized in this Center is it will provide villagers with access to ongoing educational services, literacy trainings, health education (sanitation, food production, breastfeeding techniques, proper nutrition, hygiene, etc), small business seminars, medical and rehabilitation services, and many other resources.
 Educational classes are also being provided to women in the field for those that are unable to travel to the Center.